cederican/AttDMIL/README.md

 Development of initial models, laying the groundwork for the implementation of the attention-based MIL approach.
 4. Baseline Method Evaluation:
 Implementation and assessment of the baseline methods outlined in the paper to establish a reference point for performance comparison.
+5. XAI Method Comparison:
+Implementation of Attention Weights, Shapley Values, Layer-wise Relevance Propagation and SmoothGrad applied to the MIL problem to acquire attribution maps of the instances of a whole slide image.

 This repository serves as a comprehensive resource for documenting our progress, including code, results, and insights gained during the replication process.